BEST WESTERN PLUS Pembina Inn & Suites

 With eye-catching architecture, dramatic nighttime lighting and even its own restaurant, Esplanade Riel makes the Provencher Bridge a draw for residents and visitors alike.

 Downtown Winnipeg is alive with history.
 Nestled at the confluence of the Red River and Assiniboine River, is The Forks National Historic Site.
-This site has been a meeting place for more than six thousand years, when the early Aboriginal peoples met to trade goods.
+This site has been a meeting place for more than 6,000 years, when the early Aboriginal peoples met to trade goods.

-The Manitoba Museum is a definite must-see, while in Winnipeg.
+The Manitoba Museum is a definite must-see, while in Winnipeg, Manitoba.
 The museum showcases over 2.6 million specimens and artifacts, along with the Planetarium and Science Gallery.
-Since the natural history collection is so large, the items are rotated throughout the Discovery Room.
-Museum curators are continually conducting research to learn more about our history, environment and ecology.
+With such a large collection, the items are rotated throughout the Discovery Room.

-The University of Manitoba was founded in 1877 in Winnipeg, four years after the city was founded.
-The university began awarding degrees from St. John's College, St. Boniface College and Manitoba College, the three founding colleges.
+The University of Manitoba was founded in 1877 in Winnipeg and included the three founding colleges of St. John's College, St. Boniface College and Manitoba College.
 In 1904, the university hired its first staff and construction on the buildings began shortly thereafter.

-The Capital City of Winnipeg is home to many wonderful historical sites, parks, attractions and galleries.
-One of the must-see galleries in the heart of the city, is the Winnipeg Art Gallery.
-The Winnipeg Art Gallery was established in 1912, as the first civic art gallery in the country.
-Throughout the years, it has grown to become the sixth largest gallery in Canada.
+One of the must-see attractions in the heart of Winnipeg is the Winnipeg Art Gallery.
+Established in 1912 as the first civic art gallery in the country and Manitoba, it has grown to become the sixth largest gallery in Canada.

 Known as the 8th busiest airport in Canada, YWG is a hub for Calm Air, Kivalliq Air and Perimeter Airlines and a focus city for Air Canada Express and WestJet.
 YWG services scheduled flights by major airlines like Air Canada and WestJet, charter airlines like Flair Airlines and Sunwing Airlines, and cargo airlines like FedEx Express.

-The Winnipeg Railway Museum is located in the heart of downtown Winnipeg, in the historic Via Rail Union Station.
+The Winnipeg Railway Museum is located in the heart of downtown Winnipeg's historic Via Rail Union Station.
 Visit tracks 1 and 2 to view the railway artifacts, trains and equipment.
 Platforms 1 and 2 also contain displays, railway vehicles and artifacts.
 Visitors love watching the working HO gauge layout.

-Schedule plenty of time in the 37,500 sq ft museum and don't miss the The Countess of Dufferin, the first steam locomotive in Canada, on track 1.
-The museum also hosts, weddings and special events.
+Don't miss the The Countess of Dufferin, the first steam locomotive in Canada, on track 1.
 Stop by the gift shop in the baggage compartment of the CNR car, to browse the selection of books, pictures, postcards and DVD's.
-Enjoy your time in Manitoba and rest comfortably with Best Western hotels.
+The museum also hosts weddings and special Manitoba events.

 More Area Attractions & Services